Visual processing changes in people with Visual Snow Syndrome are a breakthrough in visual snow diagnosis.

-What is the Visual Snow Diagnosis Research About?
+What Is The Visual Snow Diagnosis Research About?

 • Visual snow syndrome (VSS) is a syndrome because many visual and non-visual symptoms range from tolerable to life-altering.